balderdashy/sails-docs/anatomy/tasks/config/sails-linker.js.md

 directory (see the `jst` task for more info on that).
 In addition, if a LESS stylesheet exists at `assets/styles/importer.less`, it will be compiled to CSS and a `<link>` tag will be inserted for it.
-Similarly, if any Coffeescript files exists in `assets/js/`, they will be compiled into JavaScript and injected as well.
+Similarly, if any Coffeescript files exist in `assets/js/`, they will be compiled into JavaScript and injected as well.

 #### Production (`NODE_ENV=production`)